 This also means that in Rosenberg we find a confirmation of Lacoue-Labarthe and Nancy’s first proposition concerning the power of myth: namely, that the problem Nazism, and by extension fascism as well, is confronting is first and foremost “a problem of identity” (“Nazi Myth” 296; their emphasis).
 That is, an identity that lacks unity and is in need of a form, figure or Gestalt embodied in mythic leaders or types who have the power to mediate what the philosophers call “the realization of the singular identity conveyed by the dream” (306).
 And they add: “A belief, an immediate, unreserved adhesion to the dreamed figure is necessary for the myth to be what it is, or, if this may be said, for the form to take form [pour que la figure prenne figure]” (305).
 Fascist and Nazi types, in other words, convoke the logic of myth and the dream they animate in order to provide an identity to a people dispossessed of proper being.
-For Lacoue-Labarthe and Nancy, this was true of the old Nazi myth and the types it generated in the wake of a characteristically German dispossession of identity that led to the most horrific crime against humanity in the history of the West – what Lacoue-Labarthe, echoing Conrad’s “mythic” [ single stress quotes ? ] tale, Heart of Darkness, also calls “the horror of the West.”
+For Lacoue-Labarthe and Nancy, this was true of the old Nazi myth and the types it generated in the wake of a characteristically German dispossession of identity that led to the most horrific crime against humanity in the history of the West – what Lacoue-Labarthe, echoing Conrad’s “mythic” [ single stress quotes ?
+Lacoue-Labarthe’s terms] tale, Heart of Darkness, also calls “the horror of the West.”
 And yet, we are beginning to realize that if not the horrors themselves, then the populist, nationalist, and neo-fascist types that are currently arising on the far-right, most visibly in the US but also in Europe and beyond the boundaries of the West as well, might serve similar patho(-)logical functions in the wake of an economic, political and environmental crisis that marks the dawn of the twenty-first century.

 This is true both at the level of what these types say (logos) and how they say it (lexis).
 Let us briefly dissociate these two related aspects.

-On the one hand, myth is currently reloaded at the level of the content of (new) fascist rhetoric, as is made manifest in the number of types that promote an ontology of sameness in place of difference at the heart of Western dreams: hypernationalism, racism, sexism, phallocentrism, homophobia, islamophobia, climate change denial, authoritarianism, and what all these “isms” entail – [ punctuation modified to avoid two colons in one sentence ] : scapegoating of minorities, exploitation of the working class, dismantling of public services, aggressive militarism, religious discrimination, erection of boundaries, subordination of science to myth, anti-environmentalism, and so on [ .
+On the one hand, myth is currently reloaded at the level of the content of (new) fascist rhetoric, as is made manifest in the number of types that promote an ontology of sameness in place of difference at the heart of Western dreams: hypernationalism, racism, sexism, phallocentrism, homophobia, islamophobia, climate change denial, authoritarianism, and what all these “isms” entail – [ punctuation modified to avoid two colons in one sentence ok ] : scapegoating of minorities, exploitation of the working class, dismantling of public services, aggressive militarism, religious discrimination, erection of boundaries, subordination of science to myth, anti-environmentalism, and so on [ .
 The ] —the list is long, the logic of pathos and terror it implies [ is ] visible, and there is no doubt that a problem of identity still plays a prominent role in reloading the mimetic power that informs what William Connolly calls, warning us against new fascism, a “collage that deepens anger and focuses singular identification upon an authoritarian figure who could soon call for unquestioning obedience from his followers” (28).